Travel in Austria

 The Exterior of the Cathedral

-The cathedral was built of light-colored limestone, but over the years, the cathedral walls have darkened (due to air pollution and car soot).
+The cathedral stands built of light-colored limestone, but over the years, air pollution and car soot have darkened its walls.
 The building is large – 107 meters long, 40 meters wide, and at its highest point, it rises to a height of 136.7 meters.

 Another view of the cathedral's exterior, highlighting its towers and intricate architecture.